the-innovation-squad/content-renderer/README.md

 	```
 	This will create a video based on the input script and stock video clips provided in the input/video_script.yml file.
 The final video will be saved in the output directory.

-## 🔰 Instructions for Beginners

-If you are new to Python and command-line applications, follow these steps:

-Install Python 3 from the [official Python website](https://www.python.org/downloads/).

-Open a terminal (Command Prompt on Windows, Terminal on macOS/Linux) and navigate to the project directory using the cd command.

-Follow the setup and installation instructions above.

-Run the app using the command provided in the "Running the App" section.

 ## 🔧 Available Arguments

 | Short | Long      | Description                                | Type           |